Fix: App and Browser Control Option Missing in Windows 11

 C:\Windows\System32\SecurityHealth\1.0.2209.xxxxx-x

-2. Delete the folder and all its contents.
+2. Delete this folder and everything inside it.

 4. Reset the Security Application

-If the error is due to corruption errors, you can also reset the security application.
-To proceed, we will use Windows Powershell.
+If the problem is due to corrupted files, you can reset the Windows Security application using PowerShell.

-The process of resetting the application will revert it back to the state it was when you first started using Windows.
-Since the original, default state did not have any underlying issues, you hopefully will be able to get the App & Browser control option back.
+This process will return Windows Security to its original state, just like it was when you first started using Windows.
+As the default state shouldn’t have any issues, this should restore the missing App & Browser Control option.

-1. In the taskbar, right-click on the Windows icon and choose Powershell (Admin).
-Select Windows Terminal (Admin) if you are running Windows 11, or type Windows Powershell in the search area of the taskbar and choose Run as administrator.
+1. Right-click the Windows icon on your taskbar and choose Powershell (Admin).
+On Windows 11, select Windows Terminal (Admin).
+Or, type Windows Powershell in the search bar and choose Run as administrator.

-2. Click Yes in the User Account Control prompt.
+2. Click Yes when prompted by User Account Control.

 Get-AppxPackage Microsoft.SecHealthUI -AllUsers | Reset-AppxPackage